 - Assign grades

-Discussion analysis provides an in-depth look at each student’s discussion participation, critical thinking level, and sentence complexity.
+Discussion analysis provides an in-depth look at each student’s discussion participation using multiple metrics.
 These performance-based insights show you which students who may need help or are out of the normal range of participation.
 Our discussion analysis algorithm focuses on a student's content and provides details to help you evaluate participation.
 We've automated the word count and introduced features that address the meaningfulness of the writing.

 The following narrated video provides a visual and auditory representation of some of the information included on this page.
 For a detailed description of what is portrayed in the video, open the video on YouTube, navigate to More actions, and select Open transcript.